bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 When a component is rendered in a test, the result is a <xref:Bunit.IRenderedFragment> or a <xref:Bunit.IRenderedComponent`1>.
 Through these it is possible to access the rendered markup (HTML) of the component, and in the case of <xref:Bunit.IRenderedComponent`1>, the instance of the component.

 > [!NOTE]
 > An <xref:Bunit.IRenderedComponent`1> inherits from <xref:Bunit.IRenderedFragment>.
-This page will only show how a <xref:Bunit.IRenderedFragment> is used. <xref:Bunit.IRenderedComponent`1> is covered on the <xref:verify-component-state> page.
+This page will only cover features of the <xref:Bunit.IRenderedFragment> type. <xref:Bunit.IRenderedComponent`1> is covered on the <xref:verify-component-state> page.

-This page cover the following **verification approaches**:
+This page cover the following **verification approaches:**

 - Basic verification of raw markup.
 - Semantic comparison of markup.
 - Inspecting the individual DOM nodes in the DOM tree.
-- Diffing of markup between renders.
+- Finding expected differences in markup between renders.

 The following sections will cover each of these.